TareqZeadeh/reading-notes/201/read03.md

 # Function :Functions let you group a series of statements together to perform a specific task.
 If different parts of a script repeat the same task, you can reuse the function (rather than repeating the same set of st atements).
 # Objects : Objects group together a set of variables and functions to create a model of a something you would recognize from the real world.
 In an object, variables and functions take on new names

+# 6 Reasons for Pair Programming.
+## While there are many different styles, pair programming commonly involves two roles: the Driver and the Navigator.
+### The Driver is the programmer who is typing and the only one whose hands are on the keyboard.
+### The Navigator uses their words to guide the Driver but does not provide any direct input to the computer.
+## 6 Reasons for Pair Programming :
+1. ### Greater efficiency.
+2. ### Engaged collaboration.
+3. ### Learning from fellow students.
+4. ### Social skills.
+5. ### Job interview readiness.
+6. ### Work environment readiness.